pyth-network/pyth-js/README.md

 ## Usage

+- The [pyth-evm-js](./pyth-evm-js/) package can be used to consume Pyth price feeds on EVM-based networks.
-The [pyth-terra-js](./pyth-terra-js/) package can be used to consume Pyth price feeds on the Terra network.
-Other networks are coming soon!
+- The [pyth-terra-js](./pyth-terra-js/) package can be used to consume Pyth price feeds on the Terra network.

 ## Development